RaglandCodes/Learning/Flutter/notes.md

 Container is a widget class that allows to customize its child widget.
 Add things into a container for margin / padding.

+Builder is a function that returns a Widget.

 ### CLI [.](https://medium.com/flutter-community/flutter-and-the-command-line-a-love-story-a3648ef2411)

 ```